|

 admiration for the old man's doggedness.

-In the late nineties, David Kronenberg has given us 'Crash',
+In the late nineties, David Kronenberg has given us 'Crash', and although

-by the thought of death and maimed or severed limbs.
+the thought of death and maimed or severed limbs.
 Kronenbergs

 Crash is less about the road than sexual obsessions.
 In a landscape